Navotas

-Navotas, officially the City of Navotas (Lungsod ng Navotas), is a 1st class highly urbanized city in the National Capital Region of the Philippines.
-According to the 2020 census, it has a population of 247,543 people.
+Navotas, officially the City of Navotas (Lungsod ng Navotas), is a highly urbanized city in the National Capital Region of the Philippines.
+According to the 2024 census, it has a population of 252,878 people.

+It was formerly part of the Province of Rizal in southern Luzon.
+It comprises what is known as the CAMANAVA area along with the cities of Caloocan, Malabon, and Valenzuela.

 It is known as the Commercial Fishing Hub of the Philippines, for the city has the third largest fish port in Asia and the largest in Southeast Asia.
-Although it was established on December 20, 1827, Navotas celebrates its foundation day every January 16, the day in 1906 when it finally separated from Malabon.
+Although it was established on February 16, 1859, Navotas celebrates its foundation day every January 16, the day in 1906 when it finally separated from Malabon.
 Navotas became a highly urbanized city on June 24, 2007.

 Etymology

-The entire region of Navotas was once part of Malabon.
+Navotas was once part of Malabon.
 According to one legend, the long and narrow delta extended unbroken from north to south along the seashore.
 The strip of land between the former district of Tondo, Manila and this town was eaten away by the sea until an opening was made.
 Water began to flow through the opening.
 The geographical change prompted the people to refer to the place as "butas", "nayon ng butas", or "nabutas", a Tagalog word that means breached or pierced through.
 What began as a natural channel developed into a regular waterway, now known as the Navotas River.
 In later years, the place came to be known as "Nabotas", then "Navotas".

-It was also known as Hacienda de Navotas; it was once owned by the Dominican friars until it was sold to the Pascual family during the early days of the American regime and developed into a residential estate.
+It was also known as Hacienda de Navotas.
+It was once owned by the Dominican friars until it was sold to the Pascual family during the early days of the American regime and developed into a residential estate.

 San Jose de Navotas was the name given to the locality after its patron saint, Saint Joseph.
 On June 11, 1859, a "Superior Decreto" established a new parish and municipality under the supervision of Friar Matias Navoa.
 The populace was divided into two distinct groups, the naturales (locals) and the mestizos.
 Mariano Estrellas was the gobernadorcillo (petty governor) of the naturales and Mariano Israel, of the mestizos.
 Today, because records are incomplete, recognition is only given to the gobernadorcillos for the mestizos.
 A school in honor of San Jose was built and known as "San Jose Academy."

 History

-Historical timeline

-December 20, 1827 – The movement for separation of Navotas which was then a part of Malabon (Tambobong).

-February 16, 1859 – The date when the barrios of San Jose, Navotas and Bangculasi were separated from Malabon.

-1859 – Cavada, the year when Navotas became an independent town.